TeachersFirst's Victorian Christmas

 In the ClassroomUse this resource as a tool during a unit about the Christmas Carol or as part of creative writing unit.
 Gifted students will especially enjoy the combination of two works into an original.
 Have them try their own, perhaps more contemporary combination of style from one work with substance from another for a creative synthesis extraordinaire.

 Grades7 to 9

 In the ClassroomUse this website as a resource during a unit on Christmas, or while looking at the differences in American life before and after the Civil War.
-Challenge students to create a comparison chart using a tool like Xmind, reviewed here, and then writing about their learning and understanding using Telegra.ph, reviewed here.
+Extend learning and challenge students to create a comparison chart using an online tool like Xmind, reviewed here, and then writing about their learning and understanding using Telegra.ph, reviewed here.
 With Telegra.ph you just click on an icon to upload images from your computer, add a YouTube or Vimeo, or Twitter links.
 This blog creator requires no registration.